Skip to Main Content

 When an insurer determines that a vehicle’s repair costs outweigh its market value, the vehicle is deemed totaled.
 At that point, the title of the vehicle will be designated a salvage title.

 People may want to buy cars with salvage titles for many reasons.
-Some may plan to use their functional parts to repair other vehicles; others may attempt to repair the car to a driveable state.
+Some may plan to use their functional parts to repair other vehicles; others may attempt to repair the car to a drivable state.

 What is a rebuilt title?

-When a salvage car is repaired, it can get a rebuilt title, meaning that it is now safe and legal to drive on the road.
+When a salvage car is repaired, it can get a rebuilt title — meaning that it is now safe and legal to drive on the road.
 This notifies the buyer of the previous history of the vehicle.
 In some states, to receive a rebuilt title, the vehicle must pass a series of tests to ensure it is safe to drive.

 Compare auto insurance rates